With the New Year come resolutions to improve your life.

 Doing this gives you discounts you otherwise can’t get.

 You should be shopping around every 2 years.
-When we do this, we typically save around $250 a year.
+When we do this, we typically save around $250 when we switch.

 Once you get a better deal on your auto and homeowner insurance, it is time to look at other types of insurance.